 Can red-light therapy help hair growth?

 Clinical studies suggest that red-light therapy at wavelengths of 650 nanometers (nm) can support hair growth for some people.
-It works by using low-level laser therapy (LLLT), or LED light, to stimulate the hair follicles, increase blood flow, and energize cells in the scalp.
+Here’s how it works: It uses low-level laser therapy (LLLT), or LED light, to stimulate the hair follicles, increase blood flow, and energize cells in the scalp.
 This process, called photobiomodulation, may help promote thicker, stronger hair over time.

-Clinical trials have shown promising results for people with androgenetic alopecia (sometimes referred to as androgenic alopecia), which is thinning hair that affects 60 to 70% of the adult population worldwide.
-Low-level light therapy may also be an effective treatment for autoimmune conditions like alopecia areata, postpartum shedding, and general hair thinning in men and women.
+Clinical trials have shown promising results for people with androgenetic alopecia (sometimes referred to as androgenic alopecia), which is thinning hair that affects 60% to 70% of the adult population worldwide.
+Low-level light therapy may also be an effective treatment for autoimmune conditions like alopecia areata, postpartum shedding, and general male and female pattern hair loss.
 That said, results can vary, and consistency is key—you’ll need to use an LED device regularly for several months to see noticeable improvement.

-Some red-light therapy devices also incorporate blue-light-emitting diodes (around 415 nm), which may help target bacteria and improve scalp health—especially for those dealing with buildup, oiliness, or irritation.
+Some red-light therapy hair loss treatments also incorporate blue-light-emitting diodes (around 415 nm), which may help target bacteria and improve scalp health—especially for those dealing with buildup, oiliness, or irritation.

 How long does red light take to grow hair?

-It usually takes three to four months of consistent use to see noticeable results from at-home red-light therapy, says Dr. Johnson.
+You generally need to use red-light therapy consistently for three to four months to see noticeable results, says Dr. Johnson.
 Some people may see early signs like reduced shedding or slightly thicker strands within the first couple of months, but visible regrowth (especially along the hairline or the crown) can take longer.
 “That’s due to the cycles of the hair—they don’t go immediately into the ‘growth phase.’
 The follicle must be ready,” says Dr. Johnson, who recommends using red-light therapy “three to four times weekly for 10- to 15-minute treatments.”

 Are there any side effects to red-light therapy for hair growth?

-At-home red-light treatment is generally safe for all skin types, especially when used as directed with devices cleared by the Food and Drug Administration.
-Unlike medications like topical minoxidil or finasteride, heat-based laser treatments, or even hair transplants, red-light therapy is non-invasive—and side effects are rare.
+Health care professionals say at-home red-light treatment is generally safe for all skin types and types of hair loss, especially when used as directed with devices cleared by the Food and Drug Administration.
+Unlike medications like topical minoxidil or finasteride, heat-based laser treatments, or even hair transplants, red-light therapy is noninvasive—and side effects are rare.
 “Some people feel a little warmth on their scalp.
 A few may get slight redness, but it goes away quickly.
 No pain, no peeling, and nothing harmful,” says Dr. Johnson.

 Of course, you should always follow manufacturer instructions and consult your doctor if you have any underlying skin or scalp conditions and are concerned about the effects of red light.